JohnKendrick/PDielec/Examples/Crystal/ZnO/CPHF/README.md

 The CRYSTAL14 run by default projects translation from  the hessian.
 The presence of the BORN and HESSFREQ.DAT files allows a full precision calculation by PDielec.
 The hessian is symmetrised using the same method as CRYSTAL14.
-The frequencies and the dielectric constants calculated by PDielec in in very good agreement with those provided by CRYSTAL14.
+The frequencies and the dielectric constants calculated by PDielec are in very good agreement with those provided by CRYSTAL14.
 This calculation of the frequencies and intensities is a CPHF calculation, so CRYSTAL has calculated ε<sub>∞</sub> as well as the frequencies.

  | Files               | Description                   |